Knoxville: A quick look

 Knoxville is a fun city, with tons to do whether you’re 2, 22, or 42.
 There are a variety of attractions that appeal to a variety of interests.
 I didn’t even touch on the art museum, Dollywood, or the Ripley’s museum, to name a few nearby attractions, simply because I haven’t visited them (yet!).

 Have you visited the Knoxville area?
 Did you enjoy it?
 What were your favorite attractions and restaurants?
 Let me know in the comments below!
 Did you enjoy this post?
-Share via Facebook or Twitter, and as always, follow me here on WordPress for more GREAT content like this.
+Share via Facebook, Pinterest, or Twitter, and as always, follow me here on WordPress for more GREAT content like this.
 Also check out my other destination guides for the ultimate out-of-the-way backpacker trips such as Pristina, Kosovo, Montreal, Quebec, Rishikesh, India, and San Ignacio, Belize.

 Wonderworks photo: https://smokymountainsbrochures.com/coupons/wonderworks/